ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 We therefore deduce the following property:

-If equation (1) has all its real roots we have
+If equation (1) has all its roots real, then we have

 8.

-One of the problems discussed above generalizes without difficulty as we will see in the next chapter.
+One of the problems discussed above can be generalized without difficulty, as we will see in the next chapter.

 CHAPTER III.